 Seeking out a mixer that utilizes particularly stiff wires, especially if they are forming that traditional balloon shape (with large, wide loops), will enable you to mix thoroughly, able to sweep the bottom of a round-based bowl and scrape excess ingredients with ease.

-What are the benefits of using a hand mixer versus an electric one?
+What are the benefits of using a non electric hand mixer versus an electric one?

 Automatic mixers might free up your hands for other tasks and pack more power than the average human, but there are a few benefits in choosing a classic when you next bake a batch of your favorite cookies.